-Who can attend the 2018 Annual Meeting?
+Who can attend the 2019 Annual Meeting?

 You may attend the online Annual Meeting only if you are a Selecta stockholder who is entitled to vote at the Annual Meeting, or if you hold a valid proxy for the Annual Meeting.
 The Annual Meeting will be held entirely online to allow greater participation.
-You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting/SELB.
-You also will be able to vote your shares electronically at the Annual Meeting if you are a stockholder of record or have a legal proxy from your bank or brokerage firm.
+You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting.com/SELB2019.
+You also will be able to vote your shares electronically at the Annual Meeting.

 To participate in the Annual Meeting, you will need the 16-digit control number included in your Internet Notice, on your proxy card or on the instructions that accompanied your proxy materials.
 The meeting webcast will begin promptly at 9:00 a.m., Eastern Time.
 We encourage you to access the meeting prior to the start time.
-Online checkin will begin at 8:55 a.m., Eastern Time, and you should allow ample time for the check-in procedures.
+Online check-in will begin at 8:55 a.m., Eastern Time, and you should allow ample time for the check-in procedures.
+If your shares are held in street name and you did not receive a 16-digit control number, you may gain access to and vote at the Annual Meeting by logging into your bank or brokerage firm's website and selecting the shareholder communications mailbox to access the meeting.
+The control number will automatically populate.
+Instructions should also be provided on the voting instruction card provided by your bank or brokerage firm.
+If you lose your 16-digit control number, you may join the Annual Meeting as a "Guest," but you will not be able to vote, ask questions, or access the list of stockholders as of the Record Date.